papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/minimal-example.md

 description: This tutorial provides an example of how to use Zombienet to spawn a basic network and run a simple test over it.
 ---

-# Using Zombienet: A Minimal Example
+# A Minimal Example of the usage of Zombienet

-This tutorial provides an example of how to use zombienet to spawn a basic network and run a simple test against it.
+This tutorial provides an example of how to use Zombienet to spawn a basic network and run a simple test against it.

 ## Prerequisites

-To follow this tutorial, first you need to have zombienet installed.
+To follow this tutorial, first, you need to have Zombienet installed.
 If you haven't done so, please follow the instructions in the [Zombienet installation section](../index.md/#installation).

 ## Defining the network